ofattouh/ofattouh/README.md

 👀 I am Full Stack Developer.
 I have passion for coding and learning new technologies

-🌱 I’m developing for this Tech stack: Node JS (MEAN), React JS, Vue JS, PHP (LAMP), Word press, Drupal, Apostrophe CMS, mobile app built with React Native (RN) and AWS microservices
+🌱 I’m developing for this Tech stack: Node JS (MEAN), React JS, Vue JS, PHP (LAMP), Word press, Drupal, Apostrophe CMS, mobile apps built with React Native (RN) and AWS microservices

 💞️ I’m wiling to collaborate on new promising platforms and startups